CHEMICAL TEST RESULTS OR REFUSAL TO SUBMIT TO BREATH OR BLOOD TESTING

 How will I know when the hearing is scheduled?

 You will receive a notice of the hearing that lists the date and time of the hearing.
 On the reverse side of the hearing notice is a “notice of policy.”
 This policy provides you with information concerning evidence, subpoenas, records, and continuances.
 Please read this form.
 For some hearings, the bottom of your hearing notice contains a “temporary license.”
 That temporary license portion can be torn off and carried as your temporary driver’s license.
 If “no temporary license” is issued to you, you cannot drive.
-If you have questions about your temporary license, you should contact Anchorage Driver Licensing.
+If you have questions about your temporary license, you should contact Anchorage Driver Services.

 What if I change my mind about a hearing?

 If you ask for a hearing and later decide you don’t want it, you can withdraw your request.
-If you decide to withdraw your request, please notify Anchorage Driver Licensing, in writing, as soon as possible.
+If you decide to withdraw your request, please notify Anchorage Driver Services, in writing, as soon as possible.
 Once your written request to cancel the hearing is received, your temporary license is canceled and the revocation or cancellation of your license begins.
 If you are convicted in court prior to the hearing date, the court must revoke your privilege to drive.
 You must also surrender the temporary license to the judge.
-If following a conviction, you no longer want to contest the department’s revocation, you should notify Anchorage Driver Licensing, in writing, of your intention to withdraw your hearing request.
+If following a conviction, you no longer want to contest the department’s revocation, you should notify Anchorage Driver Services, in writing, of your intention to withdraw your hearing request.

 What if I don’t show up for my hearing?